Chemical Automatics Design Bureau: Notable engine designs

-New Engines at Millennium Frontier
+New Engines

-KBKhA team possesses productive design experience, highly qualified scientists in staff (6 Doktor nauk and over 50 Kandidat nauk), designers, production engineers, and workers who keep on working on the creation of the new rocket engines and power plants.
+KBKhA team possesses productive design experience, highly qualified scientists in staff (6 Doctors of Sciences and over 50 Candidates of Sciences), designers, production engineers, and workers who keep on working on the creation of the new rocket engines and power plants.

 RD-0124

 Since 1993 the development of four-chamber LOX-kerosene LRE RD-0124, 14D23 (the chief designers — V. Koselkov and V. Gorokhov, the lead designers — V. Borodin, A. Plis and V. Gurin) for the third stage of the general designer D. Koslov "Soyuz-2" launch vehicle has been conducted.
-The main engine destination — delivery into the orbit of different payloads: satellites, cargo and manned space vehicles.
+The main engine destination — delivery into the orbit of different payloads: satellites, cargo and crewed space vehicles.
 RD-0124 engine is developed as substitution for RD-0110.
 It has the practically identical interfaces, overall dimensions and mass, but it offers the higher specific parameters — the best of the developed LRE of this class.
 The engine operates according to oxidizer rich stage combustion cycle and has higher (on 33 s) efficiency compared to RD-0110.
-This will allow to put into orbit larger payloads (≈950 kg) or to ensure launching of "Sojuz-2" launch vehicle from spaceports located to the north of Baikonur.
+This will allow to put into orbit larger payloads (≈950 kg) or to ensure launching of "Soyuz-2" launch vehicle from spaceports located to the north of Baikonur.
 The conducted series of successful stand tests has confirmed the fulfillment of the specification requirements for main parameters.
 Two test-bench fire tests within LV “Soyuz-2” 3rd stage were performed that completed the 1st phase of on-ground engine development.

 December 27, 2006, first flight test of the engine within LV “Soyuz-2b” was performed.
 In 1998 KBKhA has studied and determined the possibility of using the RD-0124 (the RD-0124A) for the second stage of space rocket complex "Angara", created by Khrunichev Design and Research center and aimed for orbiting multiple purpose space vehicles.
 The main differences from the requirements to base engine are the change of engine operating time of the main and final thrust stage.

 On December 1, 2007, 150 fire tests were performed, with overall development time over 30,000 seconds, which confirmed the compliance of main parameters with Technical Task requirements.